davidorex/roo-clone/docs/Establish-Development-Context.md

         fc.path ASC
     LIMIT 20; -- Adjust limit as needed
     ```
-*   **Insights:** Yields a list of recent changes to non-Markdown files on the specified branch.
+*   **Insights:** Yields a list of recent *change events* for non-Markdown files on the specified branch, showing the `git_status` of each file *within that specific commit event*.
+This helps pinpoint active areas of software development.
+Keep in mind this reflects individual historical changes; the cumulative state of a file at the branch tip would depend on the sequence of all its changes.

 ### Step 3: Deep Dive into Specific Code Modifications (Full Diffs - Branch Context)